Man in photo Noem used as alleged proof of cartels says it’s hindered his right to a fair trial

 “You’d be talking about profiling,” Bell said.
 “And we don’t profile.”

-The post Man in photo Noem used as alleged proof of cartels says it’s hindered his right to a fair trial appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Man in photo Noem used as alleged proof of cartels says it’s hindered his right to a fair trial